 The stables need mucking out and the fields need droppings to be collected on a daily basis.
 We have a quad bike to help with the cleaning up process, which makes live easier and takes the hard work out of this very important daily task.
 Due to the nature of rescue horses I have a lot of remedial work and various training exercises to do with them, which can take up a lot of time.
 The aim is for you to help me free up time for this important task, therefore I am looking for someone with initiative and self motivation who is happy to get on with tasks by themselves once they have been shown what needs doing.

 You MUST be good with dogs.
 Our Romanian rescue dogs, live in the house.
-As you can appreciate they come with a whole host of issues and you will be expected to be dog savvy as well as follow certain rules which will enable the dogs to live calmly around you.
+As you can appreciate they come with a whole host of issues and you will be expected to be dog savvy as well as be prepared to follow house rules which will enable the dogs to live calmly around you.
 You will need to be positive, friendly and open to understanding dog behaviour.
 They are very friendly once you are accepted as part of the family, however you will need to be responsible for your own actions.
 I would be pleased to share my experiences with you as a dog behaviourist to overcome potential inital hostility.
 Please do NOT apply if you are frighted / apprehensive of dogs.

 You will have your own bedroom and either your own private bathroom, or a shared bathroom, depending on the room available.
 As you will be treated as one of the family, we expect you to participate in household tasks such as washing dishes, vacuuming and cleaning when necessary.
 You are in charge of keeping your own room and bathroom clean and will need to do your own washing.

 We will welcome you into our family and treat you as one of us.
-Should English not be your first language, we will happily help to improve your English language skills as we live and help alongside each other.
+Should English not be your first language, we will happily help to improve your English language skills as we live and work alongside each other.

 In return we ask that you treat our place and everything in it with respect.
 You will be hardworking, self-motivated and happy to help under your own steam when required.